 - More info: Plugins affected by fix for JEP-200

-- Commit - Create JDepend temporary directory on master (reverts change in 1.2.4)
+- Create JDepend temporary directory on master (reverts change in

-- Note from Oleg Nenashev: This was a pending commit in the master branch.
+- Note from Unknown User (oleg_nenashev): This was a pending commit in the master branch.
 If you experience any issues with that, raise a JIRA ticket

 - Commit - Create JDepend temporary directory on agent instead of the master